 - Lifting the bar using the arms: The main muscle groups worked should be the hamstrings, glutes and back muscles.

-Deadlift Variations for Progressing in Bodybuilding
+Deadlift Variations for Bodybuilding Progress

-- Trap bar deadlift: Equipped with side handles, the trap bar allows for a neutral grip and a more ergonomic posture to relieve pressure on the spine.
+- Trap Bar Deadlift: Equipped with side handles, the trap bar allows for a neutral grip and a more ergonomic posture to relieve pressure on the spine.

 Deadlift: In Summary